Biology

 Seminar exploring our deep evolutionary history from the first multicellular animals to Homo sapiens.
 Emphasizes the living and fossil species that illustrate important transitions that resulted in the evolution of new anatomical features, physiology, and behavior.
 Includes an embryo observation unit with data collection and analysis.
 Readings from online media, popular science books, and primary scientific articles.
 Frequent writing with an emphasis on styles used in modern biology.

 Explores the basic principles of ecology and environmental science to better understand the interactions between humans and their environment (biotic and abiotic).
 Weekly readings and labs using ecosystem simulators will be used to explore ecological dynamics and the application of the scientific method.
 Class discussions will focus on the application of ecological principles to the understanding of societal issues.
 The relevance of ecology to society will be an area of concentration, with emphasis on natural resource use, conservation, and public health.
 Professionals in a broad range of relevant fields will join us for discussions.
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 1056)

 Climate change, biodiversity loss, pollution, and other environmental issues present significant threats to ecological integrity, human health, and social justice.
 An overwhelming amount of information exists on these topics, from a variety of perspectives—some reliable, some not.
 Strategies are required for processing this information and drawing conclusions.
 Students develop skills in accessing reliable information, data analysis, and interpretation, as well as science communication.
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 1060)

 Discover the living worlds in the oceans and estuaries of our planet.
 Life in the sea is incredibly diverse, and iconic marine ecosystems (e.g., kelp forests and coral reefs) support complex communities of marine species.
 Life in the sea is also increasingly important to supporting human populations through food provision and mitigation of climate change.
 This course, intended for non-science majors, will build a broad knowledge base of different marine ecosystems.
 Special attention will also be given to Maine’s marine ecosystems and connections between Maine’s modern economy and the sea, as well as traditional use of Maine’s coastal habitats by Native peoples.
 It will also overview important ocean-based ecosystem services and how these are threatened by climate change and overexploitation.
 This course will include lecture, discussions, and hands-on exploration of local marine life.